gnosis/gp-v1-ui/README.md

 <img align="right" width="350" src="./docs/screenshot.png">

-Mesa it's an interface for [Gnosis Protocol](https://docs.gnosis.io/protocol) (see the [dFusion paper](https://github.com/gnosis/dex-research/blob/master/dFusion/dfusion.v1.pdf)).
+Mesa is an interface for the [Gnosis Protocol](https://docs.gnosis.io/protocol).

 Gnosis Protocol introduces a new, fully decentralized exchange mechanism for ERC20 tokens with the following
 properties: